 NOWW is run largely by volunteers and an executive committee makes major decisions.
 Sponsorship from the Ontario Arts Council has made it possible to engage a part time administrator.
 Volunteer organizers and committees plan and carry out the ongoing events of NOWW.
-Revenue is acquired through membership fees, fees for services (e.g., Blue Pencil fees, fees for contests and other special events), donations, grants and sponsorships.
-We keep our membership fee at an affordable rate and to encourage participation by the post-secondary students of Confederation College and Lakehead University, we offer a discounted student rate.
+Revenue is acquired through membership fees, fees for services (e.g., fees for contests and other special events), donations, grants and sponsorships.
 Readings and workshops are offered to the public at no charge.

 Over the years, NOWW has grown into an umbrella group for writers in the region, helping to develop and/or support new and existing writing groups, such as The Writers Circle, Thunder Bay Writers Guild, 10X10 Playwriting Group, Writers Northwest, Lakehead Unfinished Novels Association (LUNA) and Professional Writers Association of Canada.